-Once upon a time I was in a five-year relationship.
+Once upon a time, I was in a five-year relationship.
 There were good times and bad times, but overall—it was just a lot of time.
-A lot of shared experiences; a lot of shared life.
+A lot of shared experiences—a lot of shared life.

 When we went our separate ways, I was devastated.
 But more than anything I was so incredibly lost.
 I didn’t know what to do with my time.
 I didn’t even know what I liked to do.
 I had no idea who I was apart from him.

 I wasn’t exactly a fan of feeling my emotional pain, and all I really wanted to do was fast-forward to the next “good part” of life.
 In my mind, that was either us getting back together or me finding the right Mr. Right.
-However, after a few bumps and bruises (which really felt more like broken limbs and painful surgeries), I decided I would give the old “healing process” a try.
+However, after a few bumps and bruises (which felt more like broken limbs and major surgeries), I decided I would give the old “healing process” a try.

 Here are 5 big lessons I learned through breaking up and walking through the healing process: